 [Model] name and the other using the boost buffer's [Model] name.
 The main buffer's model should have zero delay values for the rise_on_dly and fall_on_dly parameters, and "NA" for the rise_off_dly and fall_off_dly parameters.
 This ensures that the main buffer's [Model] operates in sync with its input stimulus.
-The delay values for the boost buffer should contain an "NA" for the rise_on_dly and fall_on_dly parameters and a number corresponding to the bit width (clock period) for the rise_off_dly and fall_off_dly parameters.
+The delay values for the boost buffer should contain an "NA" for the rise_on_dly and fall_on_dly parameters and a number corresponding to the bit width (clock period) for the rise off dly and fall off dly parameters.

-For example, a buffer model that implements this kind of pre-emphasis (one-bit delay and inversion) using a bit width of 400 ps would have a [Driver Schedule] entry resembling the following:
+For example, a buffer model which implements this kind of pre-emphasis (one-bit delay and inversion) using a bit width of 400 ps would have a [Driver Schedule] entry resembling the following: